landonw10/cell_immune_analysis/README.md

 # Cell Immune Analysis

-This project contains a Python program and interactive dashboard to support exploratory immune profiling from clinical trial data, specifically made for and autoset to evaluating treatment responses to the drug candidate miraclib in melanoma patients with PBMC samples.
+This project contains a Python program and interactive dashboard to support exploratory immune profiling from clinical trial data, specifically made for and auto-set to evaluating treatment responses to the drug candidate miraclib in melanoma PBMC samples.

 The application was developed as a technical assessment and is designed to:
 - Load immune cell count data into a relational database